 Examples of data points that could be relevant to support sustainable choices could be:

-- Return rate.
+Return rate.
 Transport and freight are among the significant transgressors in terms of sustainability accounts and online shopping, and if the goods are both sent to the customer and subsequently returned, it counts double.
 Merchandising rules can deprioritize products with high return rates.

-In addition to merchandising rules being able to target data points on products and categories, they can also be targeted data about the customer.
-For example, their behavior or how they entered your shop if a UTM code has been used.
+In addition to merchandising rules being able to target data points on products and categories, they can also be targeted data about the customer, for example, their behavior or how they entered your shop if a UTM code has been used.

 With the necessary data points and merchandising, you could change your “Others have also seen” module to a module that promotes more sustainable product alternatives.

-Depending on which data point(s) you use, the heading (and content) could be varied and targeted so that it was e.g. called “Alternatives with lower CO2 footprint”, “Alternatives with improved animal welfare" or similar.
+Depending on which data point(s) you use, the heading (and content) could be varied and targeted so that it was, e.g., called “Alternatives with lower CO2 footprint”, “Alternatives with improved animal welfare,” or similar.

-However, with the help of merchandising, the personalization platform can emphasize both popularity and possibly sustainability data points when sorting.
+However, with the help of merchandising, the personalization platform can emphasize popularity and possibly sustainability data points when sorting.

-If you want to influence your customers’ behavior even more, you can change the default sorting, so that it is primarily sorted by sustainability and secondary popularity.
+If you want to influence your customers’ behavior even more, you can change the default sorting so that it is primarily sorted by sustainability and secondary popularity.

 Of course, this could also apply to other sustainability data points.

-With the right data available, a personalization platform can help online shops both inform customers and influence their behavior in a sustainable direction when shopping online.
+With the right data available, a personalization platform can help online shops inform customers and influence their behavior in a sustainable direction when shopping online.

-Already today, product information management (PIM) is a crucial factor in online success, and with the collection of new sustainability data points, it only becomes even more important to keep track of your product data.
+Already today, product information management (PIM) is a crucial factor in online success, and with the collection of new sustainability data points, it only becomes even more critical to keep track of your product data.